LorenzDuremdes/Second-Brain/oxytocin.md

 1. oxytocin · men → fidelity^[The Happy Brain: The Science of Where [[happiness]] Comes from, and Why, p.
 18]
 	1. more oxytocin can strengthen already existing fidelity
 		1. but doesn't create it per se e.g. single men don't show similar behavior
+		2. makes sense as the neural structure has to exist in the first place?

 # [[neurophysiology]]
 1. oxytocin is produced in the hypothalamus